telerik/xaml-docs/controls/radrichtextbox/document-elements/features-inlineuicontainer.md

 * Update of the layout when the InlineUIContainer is in the header/footer
 * Print operation

-The reason is that copying InlineUIContainer involves cloning of the internal UIElement, which cannot be handled in generic way.
+The reason is that copying InlineUIContainer involves cloning of the internal UIElement, which cannot be handled in a generic way.

 To enable copying of InlineUIContainers in your application, you can create a custom object, which can copy the UIElement inside the container.
 What you need to do is to inherit the InlineUIContainer class and override IsCopyable, CreateNewElementInstance(), CopyPropertiesFromOverride().
+The container and its parts are copied in the CopyPropertiesFromOverride() method, so you should ensure that the override copies the UIElement inside the container as well.

 #### __[C#] Example 3: Implement CopyableInlineUIContainer for a Button as underlying UIElement__
 {{region radrichtextbox-features-document-elements-inlineuicontainer_5}}

 	public class CopyableInlineUIContainer : InlineUIContainer
 	{
 		internal CopyableInlineUIContainer()